efabless/openlane2/docs/source/usage/corners_and_sta.md

 ## Default Flow Configuration
 In its current state, the default OpenLane flow allows SCLs to configure the following:

-* A list of PVT-corners with arbitrary names that correspond to liberty files
+* A list of PVT-corners with names that correspond to liberty files
 * A list of interconnect corners with arbitrary names that *may* correspond to any of:
   * `TECH_LEF`